garrardkitchen/blog/content/posts/the-grass-is-rarely-greener.md

 - Automation (eg runbook when metric exceeded, cron jobs)
 - What is your prominent tech?
 For example, if your ecosystem is predominately .NET then Azure is a justifiable Cloud Platform.
 You simply won't get the same depth/scope of features/integrations if you go with a different Cloud Provider.
 Think about it...would you offer up all your crown jewels to a competing provider?
 I rest my case!

+I do hope this post has been informative.
+If I help one person avoid this _more often than not wasted effort_, then this post will have been worth it.
+Changes of this magnitude are laden with risk and one thing companies are adverse to is risk.